 - Reduced criminal justice costs due to an increase in early guilty pleas

 - A reduction in the number of assaults on police officers

 - Ability to deploy BWV in areas not covered by other forms of CCTV

 - Officer skill enhancement through the review of performance at incidents

 - Reduction in officer time spent on paperwork

-Over recent years, a number of police forces have released detailed reports based on their experiences using body worn cameras.
-The statistics below are taken from these reports, and indicate that the growing use of body worn cameras is having a positive impact on modern policing:
+Over recent years, several police forces have released detailed reports based on their experiences using body worn cameras.
+The statistics below are taken from these reports and indicate that the growing use of body worn cameras is having a positive impact on modern policing:

 - 33% reduction in complaint allegations - Metropolitan Police (UK)